WEAVING WABANAKI TRADITIONAL CULTURAL KNOWLEDGE WITH TECHNOLOGY AND SCIENCE

 • After school programs in tribal communities

-• College courses integrating Indigenous science with western science
+• College courses weaving Indigenous science with western science

 • Internships mentored by Cultural Knowledge Sharers and western science professionals